 4. Setup and Install the Authenticator App

-Username and password should be used to log in-Salesforce will prompt the users to connect Salesforce authenticator to the desktop-The phrase should be entered into the two-word phrase field- click connect- now the users are logged into the account.
+A username and password should be used to log in-Salesforce will prompt the users to connect the authenticator to the desktop-The phrase should be entered into the two-word phrase field- click connect- now the users are logged into the account.

-In this step, users will get details of everyone who is using the Salesforce MFA.
-If any user lost the device, the user won’t be able to access the Salesforce account.
+In this step, users will get details of everyone who is using the MFA.
+If any user loses the device, the user won’t be able to access the account.
 In such cases, Admin can go to the user detail screen and click Disconnect next to App Registration.
 If any user wants to permanently remove MFA, admins can remove the permission set for the user.

-Do you have any further queries about Salesforce multi-factor authentication?
-Please feel free to contact CloudVandana for any Salesforce requirements.
+Do you have any further queries about multi-factor authentication?
+Please feel free to contact CloudVandana for the best CRM solutions.

 Digital Marketing Manager at Cloudvandana Solutions